 Select, teach, and evaluate literacy instruction using both informational and narrative texts to meet the literacy needs of whole class and groups of students.
 [MC2]

-Collaborate with educators to interpret and use assessment data for decision making regarding instruction and intervention.
+Interpret assessment data collaboratively to guide instruction and intervention.
 [MC2, MC4]Use both written and oral communication to explain assessment results to stakeholders, including students and families.
 [MC1, MC2, MC4]Use assessment results to advocate for literacy and language practices to stakeholders, including administrators and colleagues.
-[MC1, MC4]Collaborate with and support teachers in assessing and diagnosing potential literacy issues, including dyslexia.
-[MC2]Collaborate with and support teachers to monitor and report progress of literacy skill development.
+[MC1, MC4]Identify potential literacy challenges, including dyslexia, in collaboration with educators.
+[MC2]Collaborate with teachers to monitor and report intervention progress of literacy skill development.
 [MC2]Learners and the Literacy Environment -Candidates meet the developmental needs of all learners and collaborate with school personnel to use a variety of digital and print materials to engage and motivate all learners; integrate digital technologies in appropriate, safe, and effective ways; foster a positive climate that supports a literacy-rich learning environment.
 [ILA 5; InTASC 1, 3, 4, 5, 7, 8, 9, 10)

-- Collaborate with colleagues and families to meet the developmental needs of all learners.
+- Collaborate with colleagues to meet the developmental and academic needs of all learners through shared instructional planning and learning environment design.
 [MC2, MC4]

 - Implement digital and print materials to engage and motivate all learners.
 [MC2]